videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/run-a-sample-project.md

 ### Step 4: Install the dependecies

-Install dependecies all the project dependencies.
+Install all the project dependencies.

 ```js
 npm install